vvollers/vuehex/README.md

 ## Viewport sizing

 VueHex virtualizes DOM rows, so make sure the component has a bounded height.
 Set `height`, `max-height`, or place it inside a flex/grid cell with a defined size.
 Without a viewport the table expands indefinitely and virtualization is effectively disabled.

+If you explicitly want the component to expand with its content (no internal scroll), enable `expand-to-content` and provide the full buffer via `v-model`.

 ## Imperative scrolling